Service Center 800-441-8246

 The MVQ smart valve sensor continuously monitors the actual position of a quarter-turn valve in increments of 0.1 degrees.
 It is now possible to have a reliable indication of valve open / valve closed.
 The sensor also has predictive maintenance functions that can indicate valve open / close cycle time and deterioration of the valve seal.

-It costs $300 per valve to repair.
-The cost more than doubles if the valves are difficult to reach, since a fork lift and an extra person are likely required.
-And if the valve must be replaced, add approximately $1000 to the repair cost.
+Note: Repair cost more that doubles if the valves are difficult to reach due to forklift and extra labor required.
+If the valve must be replaced, add $1000 more to the repair cost.

 The MVQ smart valve sensor continuously monitors the status of valve seal wear, so maintenance can be planned as needed, rather than a time-based approach when maintenance may not actually be necessary.